aws/sagemaker-hyperpod-cli/README.md

 ```

 * `job-name` (string) - Required.
 The name of the job.
 * `namespace` (string) - Optional.
-The namespace to describe the job in.
-If not provided, the CLI will try to describe the job in the namespace set by the user while connecting to the cluster.
-If provided, and the user has access to the namespace, the CLI will describe the job from the specified namespace.
+The namespace to use.
+If not specified, this command will first use the namespace when connecting the cluster.
+Otherwise if namespace is not configured when connecting to the cluster, a namespace that is managed by SageMaker will be auto discovered.
 * `verbose` (flag) - Optional.
 If set to `True`, the command enables verbose mode and prints out more detailed output with additional fields.

 ### Listing Jobs